martinberlin/postman-reporter/README.md

 Imports the file in 2 tables, report-resume and report (contains a row per test) At the moment is a simple example that supports only saving the same test one time per hour, but is a good start to make something more powerful.

+### How to customize the HTML

+There are 3 templates, one includes the other :

+    1 - MAIN:  postman-collection-template
+    2 - Folder postman-folder-loop
+    3 - Item   postman-item-loop (Every test)

+Editing the HTML there you can easily customize this to any other layout.

+NOTE: This parser expects that test are organized in Folders.
+If they are not, then the postman-collection-documentor.php should be modified accordingly.

 Please share your own corrections and reporting to contribute in the mission.
 Thanks for your interest,

 Martin [Fasani](https://fasani.de)